Wacom-Developer/signature-sdk-js/documentation/Signature_SDK_JS_API.md

 ### getWhen

-Returns the date when the signature was captured.
+Returns the date when the signature was captured as a ISO 8601 string.

 | Parameters |
 | ---------- |